dtfrancisco/Finance-Planner/README.md

 # Finance-Planner
-Coded in Java, Finance Tracker takes in a budget inputed by the user.
+Coded in Java, Finance Planner takes in a budget inputed by the user.
 It calculates the percentage of spending per category.
 It displays the info in a pie chart.

 #Basics